dgaydukov/cert-aws/sa/files/sa.md

 If you have 2 io1 500GB with 4000 IOPS you can:
 * raid 0 - 1000GB with 8000 IOPS & 1000 MB/s
 * raid 1 - 500GB with 4000 IOPS & 500 MB/s
+DBRD (Distributed Replicated Block Device) - distributed replicated storage system for linux - free software for HA clusters implemented as kernel driver.
+DBRD asynchronous replication - in case of forced failover some data may be lost due to async mode.
+If you require HA without data loss - use sync replication.
 Don't confuse:
 * ebs - raid 1 & raid 10 - mostly unneeded
 * instance store volume - raid 1 & raid 10 can be a good choice